bw-01/webpack-template/README.md

 # Webpack Website Template

-Template for Webpack with a basic css reset.
+Template for Webpack with a basic css reset and ESLint.

 ## Installation